 The University is required by law to issue you with an electronic Confirmation of Enrolment (eCoE).
-It is recommended that you use this to apply for a student visa even if borders are closed, to ensure that you do not have any delays associated with your visa processing when borders re-open for travel to Australia.
-Please keep in mind that if you intend to apply for a post-study work visa after you complete your University course, the period of study counted towards this visa.
+It is strongly recommended that you use this to apply for a student visa even if borders are closed, to ensure that you do not have any delays associated with your visa processing when borders re-open for travel to Australia or if an International Student Corridor is approved in the near future.
+Please keep in mind that if you intend to apply for a post-study work visa after you complete your University course, the period of study whilst you hold a student visa will be counted towards this visa.

 To request for an eCoE, please go to Sydney Student (go to 'My studies', then 'Course details').